 Grandma Golden became my rescuer.
 She was the mom of one of our neighbors, and she loved babies.
 She was willing to babysit one morning a week so that I could get out and do my errands.
 It was a time I cherished.

-She wasn’t just a babysitter, she was also a friend, and someone who enjoyed life.
+Grandma Golden wasn’t just a babysitter, she was also a friend, and someone who enjoyed life.
 She was social, and inquisitive, and fun!
 She also made darned good bar cookies.

 Here is her recipe for Blackberry Bars.
 It’s easy and delicious.
 She used apricot preserves, (and called the recipe Apricot Bars); but, you can use any fruit filling with great results.

-Her advice to me, which I’ll pass on to you: score the bars while the dish is still warm, then let the bars cool before removing them from the pan.
+Here’s a great tip she gave me: score the bars while the dish is still warm, then let the bars cool before removing them from the pan.
 It’s much easier to cut them warm than cool!